-- Lightweight Rain Jackets: The Outdoor Research Men’s Helium II and Outdoor Research Women’s Helium II are about as light and breathable as waterproof jackets come.
+- Lightweight Rain Jackets: The Outdoor Research Men’s Helium II and Outdoor Research Women’s Helium II are about as light and breathable as lightweight waterproof jackets come.
 They’re not perfect for the crazy Korean summer humidity, but, then again, there aren’t many things that will help you get comfortable at this time of year—other than air-conditioning!

 Footwear for Summer in Korea

 With the hot and wet conditions, you’ll need to rethink your regular footwear strategy a little.
 There’s a trade-off between keeping your feet cool and keeping them dry: Waterproof shoes tend not to breathe while ventilated shoes will let water in.
 In the end, it’ll be a judgement call on your part.

 For summer in Korea, you might want to consider instead packing some sandals, especially if you’re planning to spend any time on the beaches along the coast or in outlying islands like Jeju.

 - Lightweight Shoes: The lightweight and breathable Merrell Men’s Moab 2 Ventilator and Merrell Women’s Moab 2 Ventilator are among the airier choices for hiking during a Korean summer.
 For a comfortable, more fashionable casual walking shoe, take a look at the Sketchers Men’s Go Walk 4 or the Sketchers Women’s Go Walk 4.

 - Waterproof Shoes: For protection against the rain, Merrell Men’s Moab 2 Waterproof and the Merrell Women’s Moab 2 Waterproof are excellent performers.
 Keep in mind that these will be warm to wear in the dead heat of summer.